Skip to main content

 Proposed Sharia-compliant financing

-The Government has indicated that they intend to introduce an alternative student finance product which is compatible with Islamic finance principles.
-The new alternative finance system will be certified as being Sharia-compliant.
-It will use the Islamic finance principle of Takaful to provide a form of group-based mutual support.
-This alternative student finance will be available to all to all undergrad students eligible for student finance.
+The former Conservative Government has indicated that they intended to introduce an alternative student finance product which is compatible with Islamic finance principles.
+If it is introduced, then the new alternative finance system will be certified as being Sharia-compliant.
+It is intended to use the Islamic finance principle of Takaful to provide a form of group-based mutual support.
+If introduced this alternative student finance is intended to be available to all to all undergrad students eligible for student finance.

 Trusts and Charities